Berkay-Disli/UIKitCustomViewTransitionsDemo/README.md

                       aspectFills targetRect: CGRect) -> Self
 ```

 Essentially, when the transition begins, we crop the destination view to match the image's frame in the grid using a mask, and position it atop the image in the grid.
-Then, as the transition progresses, the destination's view appears to grow to take up the entire screen, via manipulation of the mask.
+Then, as the transition progresses, the destination view appears to grow to take up the entire screen, via manipulation of the mask.

 ## [untitled] transition demo